jyz0328/Document-Analyzer-EC530/Docker_and_Packaging/README.md

 # document text analyzer for EC530
 # By JINGYI ZHANG (jyz0328@bu.edu, U26578499)
+# please see [Packaging and Docker Report.pdf] , the following content are for github method

 # how to run file
 - Step0 :download this github